 Building a Continuous Improvement Loop

-The measurement habit described in the first article—baseline capture, weekly tracking, quarterly translation—is necessary but not sufficient for scale.
+The measurement habit described in the first article (baseline capture, weekly tracking, quarterly translation) is necessary but not sufficient for scale.
 Measurement tells you what is happening.
 A continuous improvement loop turns that information into decisions about what to do next.

 A continuous improvement loop changes the question.
 Instead of "how do we report what's happening?", the question becomes "what is the data telling us about what to do differently?"
 That shift requires three things to be in place:

+A structured recalibration cadence.
 Every 90 days, the program reviews not just its metrics but its measurement decisions.
 Are we still measuring the right things?
 Have workflows changed in ways that make some metrics less meaningful?
 Are there gaps in what we're capturing?
 This isn't a performance review.
 It's a map update.
 The territory keeps moving, and the map has to keep pace.

+A backlog of improvement hypotheses.
 Every observation from the weekly tracking data should be generating questions.
 Cycle times on a specific workflow are longer than expected.
 Exception volumes spiked in week six.
 User satisfaction scores dipped in one function but not others.
 What's the hypothesis?
 What would we change to test it?
 Who owns the test?
 A program with an active hypothesis backlog is a program that's learning.
 A program without one is just watching.

+A clear path from data to decision.
 Measurement data is only useful if it reaches people who can act on it, and if the organization has built the habit of acting on it.
-The AI Steering Squad needs a standing agenda item that takes the most recent learning and converts it into a concrete decision: expand this use case, modify this workflow, sunset this feature, test this hypothesis.
+The AI Steering Squad (or equivalent governance body) needs a standing agenda item that takes the most recent learning and converts it into a concrete decision: expand this use case, modify this workflow, sunset this feature, test this hypothesis.
 When the learning loop has teeth, the program improves.
 When it doesn't, the data just accumulates.

 How to Use Phased Rollout as a Learning System